 Children on the Spectrum crave familiarity.
 Knowing where they are going and what is going to happen will also reduce the chance of severe anxiety from an overload of information.

-If your child has a new teacher and classroom, try and meet the teacher before school starts.
+If your child has a new teacher and classroom, try and meet the teacher before going back to school.
 Let them know a bit about your child and their challenges and allow your child and the teacher to establish some kind of rapport or relationship so that your child feels comfortable entering the teacher’s classroom and spending the entire day with them.
 If possible, get a photo of the teacher.

-If you plan on walking to school or taking public transport, take the route several times and also talk about what might happen in the case of rain or transport delays.
+If you plan on walking to school or taking public transport when they go back to school, take the route several times and also talk about what might happen in the case of rain or transport delays.

 The Importance of Routine On Holidays

 Generally speaking, children on the Spectrum need order and routine, they need to know what is going to happen so school holidays can be an overwhelming mess of disorganisation.

 Get a school routine worked out and start following it in the weeks leading up to that first day.
 Get up at a set time, have breakfast, get dressed, whatever the routine will be.
 Stick to it and because you’ve had a few weeks of practice, you will also have the chance to tweak the schedule as you’re definitely going to find things that don’t work.
 Once you find a routine that’s going to work for you and your child, create a visual schedule to make transitions easier.